M0d-4/AppNest/README.md

 ### TweakLoader
 - A simple tweak injector, which loads CydiaSubstrate and loads tweaks.
-- Injected to every app you install in LiveContainer.
+- Injected to every app you install in AppNest.

 ### ZSign
-- The app signer shipped with LiveContainer.
+- The app signer shipped with AppNest.
 - Originally made by [zhlynn](https://github.com/zhlynn/zsign).
-- LiveContainer uses [Feather's](https://github.com/khcrysalis/Feather) version of ZSign modified by khcrysalis.
+- AppNest uses [Feather's](https://github.com/khcrysalis/Feather) version of ZSign modified by khcrysalis.
-- Changes are made to meet LiveContainer's needs.
+- Changes are made to meet AppNest's needs.

 ## How does it work?